How Does Benzoyl Peroxide Work?

 However, if you notice that your skin is becoming overly dry, tight, and even uncomfortable, this may mean that you are either using too much product or you don’t have a supportive enough skincare routine to follow up with the treatment.

-Follow up with a moisturizer/sunscreen
+Follow up With a Moisturizer and Sunscreen

 When using benzoyl peroxide, the most important thing is to have a skincare routine that will support the treatment and allow it to give excellent results without unwanted side effects.